-This continuous exchange of information between vehicles and roadway infrastructure helps detect potential safety risks, prevent crashes, reduce congestion, and promote safer, more efficient travel.
+These strategies also leverage wireless communications to connect vehicles with traffic signals, pedestrian crossings, and other roadway infrastructure.
+This continuous exchange of data between vehicles and infrastructure helps identify potential safety risks, reduce congestion, and support safer, more efficient travel.

-FDOT District Six completed its first CV deployment project along US 1 in Monroe County, establishing a CV corridor that spans from Key West (Mile Marker 0.0) to the Miami-Dade/Monroe County line (Mile Marker 112.5).
-The deployment included installation of roadside units (RSUs) capable of Cellular Vehicle-to-Everything (C-V2X) communications, onboard units (OBUs), a cloud-based data dissemination platform, and a custom smartphone application.
-It also incorporated Automated Traffic Signal Performance Measures (ATSPM) and a suite of ITS and signalization upgrades.
+FDOT District Six completed its first CV deployment along US 1 in Monroe County, establishing a connected vehicle corridor from Key West at Mile Marker 0.0 to the Miami-Dade/Monroe County line at Mile Marker 112.5.
+The project included the installation of roadside units (RSUs) supporting Cellular Vehicle-to-Everything (C-V2X) communications, onboard units (OBUs), a cloud-based data dissemination platform, and a custom smartphone application.
+The deployment also incorporated Automated Traffic Signal Performance Measures (ATSPM) along with targeted ITS and signal system upgrades to enhance corridor performance.

 The District Six TSM&O Unit began operating and maintaining the CV system in 2024.